cscorley/dissertation/chapters/2_related/1_tr.md

 main component of the retrieval process is the search engine [@Manning-etal_2008], which must first be constructed.
 A search engine typically consists of an index and a classifier for ranking.
 Search engines based on topic models also need a trained model.
 The primary function of the search engine is to rank documents in relation to the query.

 First, the corpus is transformed into an index.
+If the search engine relies on a topic model, then the model is used to infer an index document-topic distributions for each document.
+Otherwise, the document-terms may be used directly or have further transformations applied.

 Next, the engine takes a pairwise classification of the query to each document in the index and ranks the documents according to similarity.
-A similarity measure for probability distributions, such as the ones enumerated in the following Section
-\ref{similarity-measures}, can be used for these pairwise comparisons.
+A similarity measure for probability distributions, such as the ones enumerated in the following Section \ref{similarity-measures}, can be used for these pairwise comparisons.

 ### Similarity measures